 Greenglass hasn’t seen the Rosenberg children since the trial.
 What would he say to them today?
 "I would say I'm sorry that your parents are dead," he says.

+Would he also apologize for the role he played in their execution?
 "No, I can't say that.
 That's not true," says Greenglass.
 "I had no idea they're going to give them the death sentence."

 In his closing remarks, the Rosenbergs' lawyer said, "Any man who will testify against his own flesh and blood, his own sister, is repulsive, revolting."